Incorporating Event-Specific Training

 • Squats support yoke and carry performance

-But without practicing the events, athletes may lack timing, positioning, and efficiency.
+But without practicing the events, you may lack the timing, positioning, and efficiency.
+The best programs integrate both.

 Types of Event-Specific Training